Maine.gov

 Please read your permit carefully and only burn during the times listed.
 If the daily fire danger rating is low, burning is allowed within a 24 hour period between 9am and 9am the following day.
 By law, your fire must be totally out before leaving it unattended.
 Although some Town Fire Wardens allow daytime burning on moderate fire danger days, the default setting for allowable burn times on moderate fire danger days is after 5:00pm.

-Can I use this system for a campfire permit?
+Can I use this system for a campfire in a designated permit site?

 No, this system is currently only for brush pile burns.
 For campfire permits in the organized towns, please contact the local fire dept. Campfire permits for authorized permit sites in the unorganized townships can be obtained by calling the MFS Regional Headquarters (M - F between 8am and 4pm).
 Augusta 207-624-3700, Old Town 207-827-1800, Ashland 207-435-7963.